EdCharbeneau/TelerikWebWebinarR32023/readme.md

 # Telerik R3 2023 All Things Web Presentation Assets

 * /Presentation - Power Point presentation for the webinar
 * /DotnetRC8-Demo - A demo showing Telerik UI for Blazor & MVC running with .NET 8.
 This app uses MVC/RazorPages/Razor Components in one application.
+The demo requires .NET 8 RC2 and Visual Studio Preview.
+You may need to install your own Telerik UI for ASP.NET Core licensed Kendo UI assets for the app to run without warnings (see lines 13-20 of _Layout.cshtml).

 ## Links